Number of Households Receiving Cash-Based Assistance

 To determine the indicator's value, use the following methodology:

 1) Review distribution records to determine the number of people who received the specific cash-based assistance (CBA).
 The source of the records depends largely on the chosen modality and transfer mechanism, as well as the agency’s specific means of recording distributions.
-However, it is most often obtained by collating data from hard- or soft-copy distribution lists and/or centralized distributions records/databases.
+However, it is most often obtained by collating data from hard- or soft-copy distribution lists and/or centralized distribution records/databases.
 Alternative sources include records of funds transferred by money transfer agents, mobile network operators, financial service providers or banks.

 2) Verify receipt of the correct amount, by the correct person, for the intended period by including relevant questions during post-distribution monitoring.
-Furthermore, monitor the feedback received through a complaints and response mechanism.
+Furthermore, monitor the feedback received through complaints and response mechanism.

-Disaggregate the data by female-headed households / single parent households, and other vulnerability criteria.
+Disaggregate the data by female-headed households / single-parent households, and other vulnerability criteria.
 Considering also disaggregating the data by the gender and age groups of the assisted household members.

 a) conducting a survey among a representative sample of the target households assessing the average monthly income of each household (or if this is problematic, then the monetary value of their monthly consumption); if possible, divide the household income by the number of household members to have an accurate per-person figure; and